catalog text

 Condition Report:

-In estate-found condition with extensive old surface restoration and old blemishes: numerous spots of staining to the top under an old glowing shellac finish; scuffs and scratches to surfaces throughout as expected, though these have mellowed nicely, many have turned black from oxidization and overall the blemishes have become a part of the finish sealed under fresh wax; veneers around the edge of the top with some patching/replacements including the front right corner of the top; numerous areas of veneer patching to the front and sides of the case, including the drawer faces, the vertical and horizontal dividers between drawers, around the scrolled apron and the feet; the "spandrels" in the open space between the pedestals have horizontal spliced repairs where they probably experienced some shrinkage cracking; the back of the case has some fresh wood applied horizontally (probably to heal shrinkage cracks) and the back middle foot supports are replaced; the small door and compartment on the left side of the case were added, probably late 19th century, and the lower two drawers on the left altered in structure to receive this compartment; original brasses; no keys, locks untested; original feet with extensive cracking/patching/wood loss along with some associated wax fillings and veneer patches.
+In estate-found condition with extensive old surface restoration and old blemishes: numerous spots of staining to the top under an old glowing shellac finish; scuffs and scratches to surfaces throughout as expected, though many of these have mellowed nicely, many have turned black from oxidization and overall the blemishes have become a part of the finish sealed under fresh wax; veneers around the edge of the top with some patching/replacements including the front right corner of the top; numerous areas of veneer patching to the front and sides of the case, including the drawer faces, the vertical and horizontal dividers between drawers, around the scrolled apron and the feet; the "spandrels" in the open space between the pedestals have horizontal spliced repairs where they probably experienced some shrinkage cracking; the back of the case has some fresh wood applied horizontally (probably to heal shrinkage cracks) and the back middle foot supports are replaced; the small door and compartment on the left side of the case were added, probably late 19th century, and the lower two drawers on the left altered in structure to receive this compartment; original brasses; no keys, locks untested; original feet with extensive cracking/patching/wood loss along with some associated wax fillings and veneer patches.

 Despite the lengthy condition notes, and as a result of the old restorations, the sideboard presents beautifully and is incredibly sturdy and strong and ready to place; we would recommend eventually patching the losses to the feet, though it is not necessary for form or function.